IJCAI-JAIR Best Paper Prize

 2014 Prize: Evgeniy Gabrilovich and Shaul Markovitch (2009) "Wikipedia-based Semantic Interpretation for Natural Language Processing", Volume 34, pages 443-498.

-The 2014 Prize Committee provided the following citation: "This paper demonstrates how contextual word meaning can be represented in a high-dimensional space of concepts derived from encyclopedic knowledge bases such as Wikipedia.
+Citation: "This paper demonstrates how contextual word meaning can be represented in a high-dimensional space of concepts derived from encyclopedic knowledge bases such as Wikipedia.
 A key insight is that the set of target documents provided for a semantic analysis task is normally insufficient; knowledge from publicly available resources, such as Wikipedia, allow much finer-grained representations of contextual word meaning to be recovered, which can significantly improve the quality of text categorization and assessments of semantic relatedness.
 This work represents one of the earliest and most influential investigations of using large-scale encyclopedic resources for extracting meaning representations---an idea that now lies at the heart of much work in natural language processing and information retrieval."

 2014 Honorable Mention: Joel Veness, Kee Siong Ng, Marcus Hutter, William Uther and David Silver (2011) "A Monte-Carlo AIXI Approximation", Volume 40, pages 95-142.

-The 2014 Prize Committee provided the following citation: "This paper investigates the possibility of designing reinforcement learning agents based on a direct approximation of AIXI, a Bayesian notion of optimality in uncertain sequential decision making environments.
+Citation: "This paper investigates the possibility of designing reinforcement learning agents based on a direct approximation of AIXI, a Bayesian notion of optimality in uncertain sequential decision making environments.
 Although it had been unclear whether AIXI could provide a practical foundation for designing learning agents, this paper demonstrates the first plausible realization of an AIXI agent by exploiting Monte Carlo tree search and context tree weighting algorithms.
 The paper presents a bold and original perspective on the difficult problem of partially observable reinforcement learning, while demonstrating impressive results on a range of applications."

 2013 Prize: Daniel Golovin and Andreas Krause (2011) "Adaptive Submodularity: Theory and Applications in Active Learning and Stochastic Optimization", Volume 42, 427-486.